guigolab/grape-nf/README.md

 # IHEC fork of Grape RNA-Seq pipeline.

-This is the IHEC for of the Grape RNA-Seq pipeline developed at [Guigo Lab](https://github.com/guigolab), [CRG Barcelona](http://genome.crg.eu)
+This is the IHEC fork of the Grape RNA-Seq pipeline developed at [Guigo Lab](https://github.com/guigolab), [CRG Barcelona](http://genome.crg.eu)

 Please see the documentation available [here](README_grapenf.md) to set up and test the pipeline.